FusionAuth/fusionauth-site/site/_posts/2020-09-07-customer-story-scott-plunkett.md

 -------

 We love sharing customer stories.
-You can check out [Scott's website](https://contaim.io/) if you'd like to learn more about his company.
+You can check out [Contaim's website](https://contaim.io/) if you'd like to learn more about his company.